3. The Harmful Effects of Fermented Foods

 3.1 The Side-Effects of Fermentation

 When foods ferment, or decompose, certain waste products are produced by the bacteria which break down the food.
 One of these byproducts is alcohol.
 Many fermented foods, such as soy sauce, contain a significant amount of alcohol.
-Of course the alcohol in fermented foods is usually a small quantity (unless the fermented food happens to be wine or beer!), but even small amounts of alcohol affect the cells of the body.
+Of course the alcohol in fermented foods is usually a small quantity (unless the fermented food happens to be beer or your favourite shot!), but even small amounts of alcohol affect the cells of the body.

 Ammonia is another product of fermentation.
 Fermented soy may be as much as 15% ammonia.
 Ammonia is dangerous enough as a house-cleaning agent.
 You certainly shouldn’t be eating it.